Radimal/marvelous-chestnut/src/pages/blog/customer-loyalty.md

 template: post

 ---
 > No radiologist on staff?
+Teleradiology report taking too long to get back?
+Fluffy’s owner wants to know NOW if he needs emergency surgery?
+>
-Teleradiology report taking 4,000 years to get back and Fluffy’s owner wants to know NOW if an explore is the next step?
-Here are a few tips to help ensure you are set up for success when interpreting your practice’s radiographs:
+> Here are a few tips to help ensure you are set up for success when interpreting your practice’s radiographs:

 ## **1. Turn down the lights**